-The Board of Directors of the Issuer (the "Board") has authority to authorise Director conflicts of interest, in accordance with the Companies Act 2006 and the Issuer's Articles of Association.
+The Board of Directors of the Issuer (the "Board") has authority to authorise Director conflicts of interest, in accordance with the Companies Act 2014 and the Issuer's Constitution.
 This ensures that the influence of third parties does not compromise the independent judgement of the Board.
-Directors are required to declare any potential or actual conflicts of interest that could interfere with their ability to act in the best interests of the Barclays Bank Group.
+Directors are required to declare any potential or actual conflicts of interest that could interfere with their ability to act in the best interests of the Group.

 A conflicts register recording actual and potential conflicts of interest, together with any Board authorisations of conflicts, is maintained.
-Authorisations are for an indefinite period but are reviewed on a biannual basis by the Board.
+The conflicts register is reviewed quarterly by the Board.
 The Board also considers the effectiveness of the conflicts authorisation process.